 Moving to Italy and getting married has been one hell of an adventure and it took some time for us to figure out the whole process.
 So if you’re interested in marrying Italian here is a simplified explanation how to have a Civil Union Ceremony.

 The Romance Story

 So here is my personal story: after college, I took a one-way ticket to Europe zig-zagging from one city to the next, and after three months of traveling, I found him.
-I was sitting in a cafe/pub when he sat down.
+I was sitting in a cafe/pub when he sat down across from me.
 We shared an amazing three hours of fine beer and good conversation as the evening turned into late night.

 From that moment onward we taught each other about food, language, culture, history and we ultimately fell in love.
 I lived in Italy for almost a year as our relationship grew and then the time came to return to California.
 It was tough but we were committed to continuing our adventures.

 Everything we did together, everything we saw and learned was amazing!
 The distance was difficult but we knew this was our life.
 We decided we would work hard to come see each other as often as possible.
 So, for another year and a half, we flew from the California coast to the Tuscan hills. we continued to have one adventure after another.
 But each time the separation became more and more difficult.
 By no means was it easy, but every moment, even the extremely difficult parts, were truly enlightening.

 We finally came to a particular moment when we were feeling a bit burned out and even a little hopeless about our future.
 Eventually, we began to question how realistic the relationship was, living so far apart.
 So, I was surprised when he asked me to move with him to Italy.
 I asked him, “You know what that would mean, right?”
 He smiled and said yes, and then, of course, I said yes.